magronp/bsrnn/docs/analysis.md

 ### Attention mechanism

-We propose here to use a multi-head attention mechanism, inspired from the [TFGridNet](https://arxiv.org/abs/2209.03952) model.
-Indeed, TFGridNet is quite similar to BSRNN, as it projects frequency bands in a deep embedding space, and then applies LSTM over both time and band dimensions.
-However, it incorporates an additional multi-head attention mechanism, which we propose to incorporate to BSRNN here.
+Here we consider a multi-head attention mechanism, inspired from the [TFGridNet](https://arxiv.org/abs/2209.03952) model.
+Indeed, TFGridNet is quite similar to BSRNN, as it projects frequency bands in a deep embedding space, and then applies RNNs over both time and band dimensions, following a dual-path like architecture.
+It incorporates an additional multi-head attention mechanism, which we propose to incorporate to BSRNN here.

 |                       | vocals |  bass  | drums |  other | average|
 |-----------------------|--------|--------|-------|--------|--------|